hyperkitty/hyperkitty/doc/install.rst

     sudo pip install -r requirements.txt
     sudo python setup.py install

-You will also need to install Node.js and LESS using your package manager or the project's installation documentation.
-If you are using Fedora, you just have to run ``yum install nodejs-less``.
+You will also need to install Node.js and LESS (version >= 1.5) using your package manager or the project's installation documentation.
+If you are using Fedora 20, you can just run ``yum install nodejs-less``.
+If you are using Fedora 19 (or earlier), you can install the correct version of LESS via rpm: http://pkgs.org/download/nodejs-less

 Setup your django project
 =========================